Nandini

 Life breaths.

-In October Puri beach
+In October Puri

 darkness dies, white prevails